Intersection Daylighting

 Parking Near Crosswalks

-The new Intersection Daylighting Law, effective January 2024, prohibits parking within 20 feet of the approach of any marked or unmarked crosswalk, even if there are no signs or curb markings.
+The Daylighting Law (AB 413), effective January 2025, prohibits parking within 20 feet (or the length of one large car) of the approach of any marked or unmarked crosswalk, even if there are no signs or curb markings.

 Enhanced Safety

-- Parked vehicles near crosswalks limit pedestrian visibility, increasing the risk of severe injury or fatal collisions.
+• Parked vehicles near crosswalks limit pedestrian visibility, increasing the risk of severe injury or fatal collisions.

-- Removing these obstructions helps drivers see pedestrians and lets pedestrians see oncoming cars without stepping into the intersection.
+• Removing these obstructions helps drivers see pedestrians and lets pedestrians see oncoming cars without stepping into the intersection.

-- Intersection daylighting is a proven traffic safety practice.
+• Intersection daylighting is a proven traffic safety practice.
 The City of Fremont has implemented it in school zones as part of the Vision Zero traffic safety program using physical devices such as signs, markings, and plastic posts.

 Background